Managing & avoiding ETF closures. All you need to know

 Although the process of formation and closure represents the constant change of a healthy market, investors are best off avoiding the scary stuff at all costs.

 The year 2020 saw more than 7500 different ETFs offered in all.
 Of these 7500, nearly 300 ETFs closed from 2020 until February 2022, almost 4%!
-Thus, it becomes very imperative for us to study the effects of ETF liquidation and closure.

 What happens when an ETF closes?